cplagz/GarDoor-Car/README.md

 - ULTRASONIC_DIST_MAX_CAR
 - RELAY_ACTIVE_TYPE
 - DHT_ENABLED (if using a DHT22)
-- DHT_TEMPERATURE_CELSIUS (if using a DHT22 and you use fahrenheit)
+- DHT_TEMPERATURE_CELSIUS (if using a DHT22 and you wish to use the fahrenheit scale)

 Important!!
 After making any desired changes save the auth.h file.